 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
-SLM has a zero tolerance approach to any form of modern slavery.
+Everyone Active has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

 Our Supply Chain

 We engage with a wide variety of organisations for the delivery of a broad range of goods and services.

 Our supply chain partners vary in size and structure from very small locally sourced suppliers or contractors to large national corporate institutions.

 We encourage smaller businesses to join our supply chain as this accords with our desires to bring social and environmental benefits to the local communities in which we operate.

 We are conscious that there are commercial, legal and safety related advantages to using suppliers who are able demonstrate compliance and competence and seeks to use external suppliers who share our values to maintain consistency of standards.

 Where new suppliers are engaged they must successfully complete the Everyone Active approved suppliers process.
 Our broad assessment criteria include checks of the following: